AngeloMalada/Video-app/README.md

 ```

-Features
+#Features

-*Typescript
+- Typescript for type safety
-*Tailwind css used for UI
+- Tailwind css used for UI
-*User state managment with zustand
+- User state managment with zustand
-*Video player with controls for play/pause(space), mute/unmute(m), fullscreen(f)
+- Video player with controls for play/pause(space), mute/unmute(m), fullscreen(f)
-*Auth with google sign in
+- Auth with google sign in
-*Users can view and upload videos,subscribe to channels,like videos,comment on videos
+- Users can view and upload videos,subscribe to channels,like videos,comment on videos

-Contact
+#Contact

 - Email:angelo.malada@gmail.com